-By Roger Kim and Cheryl Liu
+By Roger Kim

 Stephen W. Hawking, the world renowned theoretical physicist, cosmologist, Director of Research at University of Cambridge’s Center for Theoretical Cosmology, and best-selling author died on Wednesday, March 14, 2018 at his home in Cambridge, England at age of 76.
 Dr. Hawking produced some of the most important cosmological research of his time about gravity and the properties of black holes.